prometheus/prometheus/docs/querying/basics.md

 ## Subquery

-Subquery allows you to run an instant query for a given range and resolution.
+Subqueries allow you to run an instant query for a given range and resolution.
 The result of a subquery is a range vector.

 Syntax: `<instant_query> '[' <range> ':' [<resolution>] ']' [ @ <float_literal> ] [ offset <duration> ]`

 * `<resolution>` is optional.
 Default is the global evaluation interval.

+Subqueries are aligned to multiples of the subquery's interval, which is a [performance optimization](https://www.robustperception.io/promql-subqueries-and-alignment).
+If you wish to have your subquery aligned to the evaluation time, you can use the expiremental syntax:

+`<instant_query> '[' <range> '::' [<resolution>] ']' [ @ <float_literal> ] [ offset <duration> ]`

+It can be enabled by setting `--enable-feature=promql-eval-aligned-subqueries`.
+See [feature flags](../feature_flags.md) for more details about this flag.

 ## Operators